aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 1. **Aspose.CAD for Java Library** – download it from the [website](https://releases.aspose.com/cad/java/).
 Follow the installation guide to add the JAR files to your project’s classpath.
 2. **Java Development Environment** – a recent JDK (8 or newer) installed on your machine.

-Now that we’re set up, let’s explore the code needed to **save CAD as JPEG** with selective layer rendering.
+Now that we’re set up, let’s explore the code needed to **save DWG as JPEG** with selective layer rendering.

 ## Import Namespaces